BioNT Community Event & CarpentryConnect - Heidelberg 2024

 If you believe someone is violating the Code of Conduct, we ask that you report it to the members of Code of Conduct committee at the conference in person or by contacting them via email, and they will take the appropriate action to address the situation.
 You can also reach out to the Carpentries Code of Conduct committee by filling this form.

-Code of Conduct committee
+Code of Conduct facilitators

 Organising committee